INIT-REF/ASM_Euler/README.md

 ### 027
 As the formula needs to deliver a prime for n = 0, we can limit the range for b to primes below 1000.
 I set the limit for the prime sieve to 2000, because the highest prime that the formula delivers (given the restrictions) is below that.
 Also, a has to be odd in order for the formula to only produce odd numbers.

+### 032.asm
+We only need to take 4-digit products between 1234 and 9876 into account.
+If the product had 3 digits or less, we would need to use 6 digits or more for multiplicand and multiplier, which could never result in a product that small.
+Vice versa, if the product had 5 digits or more, we couldn’t make that using only 4 digits or less for multiplicand and multiplier.